There's always something exciting happening in the Monterey

 Grand-Am Rolex Reserve, featuring whell to wheel and fender-bending action of more than 50 Daytona Prototypes and GT spoets cars.

-May TBA -- Annual Civil War Battles and Encampment
+War Battles and Encampment

 Roaring Camp Railroads Felton, CA (831) 335-4484.
 Visit encampments of Union & Confederate soldiers.
 See battles at one of the longest-running Civil War reenactments.
 10 am-4 pm